eliashuang/winfriedsite/content/authors/admin/_index.md

 superuser: true
 title: Winfried Koeniger
 ---

-Co-Head of the Swiss Institute of Empirical Economic Research at the University of St. Gallen, Research Fellow of several networks and Member of the German Academy of Science Leopoldina

-Co-Head of the Swiss Institute of Empirical Economic Research at the University of St. Gallen, Research Fellow of several networks and Member of the German Academy of Science Leopoldina
+Winfried Koeniger is Professor of Economics and Co-Head of the Swiss Institute of Empirical Economic Research at the University of St.Gallen.
+He is research fellow at CESifo, the Center for Financial Studies, IZA, and faculty member of the Swiss Finance Institute.
+His research interests include macroeconomics, financial economics, consumption and savings decisions, and labor markets.

 {{< icon name="download" pack="fas" >}}{{< staticref "uploads/wk_CV.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.